-We have five neurology offices, that also offer neurodiagnostic testing and rehabilitation services, conveniently located throughout the Minneapolis metropolitan area to serve you, as well as outreach offices in Minnesota and western Wisconsin.
+We have five neurology offices, that also offer neurodiagnostic testing and rehabilitation services, conveniently located throughout the Minneapolis metropolitan area to serve you, as well as outreach offices in greater Minnesota.
 Click here to access a complete listing of our offices, along with contact information.

 If you are a new patient, or have not been referred to a specific member of our professional staff, please call the office location you would like to visit.
 Please tell us the reason for the appointment or the nature of your concerns.
 This will help us to schedule adequate time with the appropriate medical professional.
 If you are currently seeing one of our staff, please call directly to that office to make an appointment.
 Please call us as far in advance as possible to schedule a time that is convenient for you.
 If you are ill, or in urgent need of care, an appointment will be scheduled for you as soon as possible.
 In emergencies, you may be seen immediately at one of our offices, or at an agreed upon hospital location.
 Our receptionists will assist you with transferring necessary medical records, x-rays, test results, etc., from your primary and/or referring physician.

 Q: Do I need a referral to see a neurologist?

 A: Yes.
 A referral from a medical professional is necessary to ensure that you are seen by a specialist who is experienced in dealing with your specific condition and that you are seen in a timeframe appropriate for your medical condition.
 Please note that a referral from your medical professional is different than an authorization from your insurance company.

 Q: Do I need to arrive earlier than my appointment time?